Randi-Caldwell/Kickstarter---Analysis/README.md

 **Kickstarter Analysis**
+---
 **Overview of Project:**
 ---
 The purpose of this project was to determine what decisions prove most successful to run a campaign to fund a play.
-The dataset included 1369 theater campaigns spanning 9 years and 1047 play campaigns.
-The data included campigns from all over the world and many different genres.
+The dataset included 4113 kickstarter campaigns which I then broke out to 1369 theater campaigns spanning 9 years and 1047 play campaigns.
+The data included campaigns from all over the world and many different genres.

 **Analysis and Challenges:**
 ---